dstansby/pfsspy/joss-paper/paper.md

 # Summary
 Magnetic fields play a crucial role in the dynamics and evolution of our Sun and other stars.
-A common method used to model the magnetic field of the Sun and other stars is the potential field source surface (PFSS) model [@Altschuler1969; @Schatten1969].
+A common method used to model the magnetic fields in solar and stellar atmospheres is the potential field source surface (PFSS) model [@Altschuler1969; @Schatten1969].
 The PFSS equations assume that there is zero electrical current in the domain of interest, leading to the equations
 \begin{equation}